DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT

 In Asia, similar efforts to develop computer networks were launched in 1970s

 and 1980s.
 They include CSIRONET and N-1 Network in Australia, and Japan,

 ANW-AP(Academic Networkshop - Asia Pacific)

-on the Internet globally, and had the first meeting in 1982.
-Asia started
+meetings on the Internet globally, and had the first meeting in 1992.
+Asia

 meeting, ANW-AP was held during the 1984 ANW, and Australia, Japan and Korea